• Skip to primary navigation

 Instructions

-• Cook the butter until it is a deep golden brown color and smells nutty and toasted, about 5 -7 minutes.
+• In a medium sauce pan over medium low heat, cook the butter until it is a deep golden brown color and smells nutty and toasted, about 5 -7 minutes.
 Remove the pan from the heat.

-• Let the butter cool to room temperature.
-Place the butter in the refrigerator until solid but scoopable and still soft.
+• Let the butter cool to luke warm, for about an hour.
+Place the cooled butter in the refrigerator until solid but scoopable and still soft, for an additional 1-2 hours.
+The texture will be similar to shortening, or tub butter.

-• Add the flour and the pecans to the butter mixture and mix until just combined, and no flour remains in the bowl.
+• Beat in the flour and the pecans until just combined, and no large pockets of flour remains in the bowl.
+If the dough is still dry and sandy, stream in the cream until the dough starts to come together.

-• Heat the oven to 350F.
+• Preheat the oven to 350F.
 Line two cookies sheets with parchment.

 • On a lightly floured surface or a non-stick mat, roll out the dough to about ¼" thick.

-• Bake the cookies for 17-20 minutes until the edges are just starting to lightly brown.
-Cool for 10 minutes on the cookie sheets.
-Transfer the cookies to a cooling rack to cool completely.
+• Bake the cookies for 15-17 minutes until the edges are just starting to lightly brown and the centers of the cookies look set.
+Cool the cookies completely on the baking sheet.

-• In a medium bowl, whisk together the confectioner's sugar, salt, maple syrup, water, and maple extract until smooth.
+• In a medium bowl, whisk together the confectioner's sugar, maple syrup, and maple extract until smooth.
+Add the water as needed.
+The glaze consistency should be thick enough to coat the cookie, similar to melted chocolate in texture.

-• Dip half of the cookies into the glaze and place on parchment paper.
+• Dip the cookies into the glaze, halfway, then place on parchment paper.

 Tried this recipe?Let us know how it was!